 A Free license is inadequate in dealing with an enterprise-wide Power BI deployment.

-The access is only for less than 500 Power BI users.
+Access is only for less than 500 Power BI users.
 This includes both developers and consumers.

 A Pro license gives users the ability to securely share and collaborate within an organization using the Power BI Service.

 But this license still has its limits.
 It has a limited allocation to the total data imports per person.
-However, this doesn’t really bring a huge impact to SMEs because the limits are just enough.
+However, this doesn’t really bring a huge impact on SMEs because the limits are just enough.
 The reality is that it’s almost impossible to fully consume the allocation in the Pro license.

 On the other hand, the Power BI Premium license is recommended for large corporations with more than 500 Power BI users.

-You’ll get complete access to all the tools in Power BI along with an unlimited access to collaboration features.
+You’ll get complete access to all the tools in Power BI along with unlimited access to collaboration features.

 Both developers and consumers have unlimited access to Power BI online workspaces.
 They can share reports and even have online discussions.